muhammadbahaa2001/Open-Core-EFI-for-Dell-Laptop-Broadwell-U/README.md

 If an EFI is built based on Broadwell instead of Broadwell-U, it will not boot, which proves there is a significant difference between the two architectures despite both being from the same generation (5th Gen Intel).

 # Note
-This EFI includes specific modifications to on Dell laptops only.
+This EFI includes some specific modifications to on Dell laptops only.
 If you want to use it with non-Dell devices, you'll need to disable certain values in the config.plist.
 If you're unsure which values to disable, this website can help you: https://sc.ocutils.me/

 After more than 20 attempts, I finally figured out how to create a custom EFI for it.
 The idea was to copy some keys and values from a pre-made Clover config and then build the rest of the config based on Broadwell, as explained in the Dortania guide.

+# Disclaimer

+> [!WARNING]
+> -This EFI was made for the device mentioned above, and it might work on other Dell laptops if they are similar in speces.
+However, I do not recommend to use pre-made EFI, and it’s better to create one yourself.
+> -I am not responsible for any damage that may occur to your device from using it.
+> -I shared this EFI for those who want to test it for a specific purpose.
+You are not allowed to sell it or re-upload it as is.
+> -Re-uploading is only permitted if you make significant changes to it.

 ## System Information